Mihret111/proj_droneopr/README.md

 - **`build/`**: Keeps the project root clean by storing all compiled object files here.
 - **`logs/`**: Stores execution logs for debugging each process.

-### 5.2 Improved Commenting and Documentation
+### 4.2 Improved Commenting and Documentation

-Comprehensive inline documentation has been retrofitted across all source files to also improve readability.
+Inline documentation has been improved across all source files to also improve readability.

 **Key improvements include:**
 - **Function Header Blocks**: Critical functions now include detailed descriptions of their purpose, input parameters, return values, and side effects.